 James 2:26: "As the body without the spirit is dead, so faith without works is dead."
 The Church's social teaching is clear.
 Here are the works it demands.

 The Church teaches that every person bears the image of God.
-1.2 million people who followed every rule are being told to leave.
+1.2 million people who broke no law and kept every promise are being told to leave.
 Catholic Charities, CLINIC, and the USCCB are mobilizing.
-Join them.
+Faith without works is dead — so join them.
 Call your representatives.
 Fund the legal fight.
-The common good demands it.
+The dignity of the family demands it, and the common good with it.

 Call the Capitol Switchboard (202) 224-3121 Tell Them: Protect the Dignity of the Family.
 Rescind PM-602-0199.One memo.
 No legislation.
 No public comment.
 The largest change to legal immigration in decades was decided by a single bureaucrat with a PDF.
 Here's what the data says about who pays the price.